-Beginning Fall 2017 and thereafter, the following classes will have course fees included in billing: This Course fee will only be good for ONE attempt at the Praxis exam required during these courses.
-If you are unsuccessful on the first Praxis

-Exam attempt, you will be required to register and pay for any additional attempts on the exam(s) you failed.
-Please contact your School of Education advisor if you are unclear on this new policy.
+Beginning Fall 2017 and thereafter, the following classes will have course fees included in billing: This course fee will only be good for ONE attempt at the Praxis exam required during these courses.
+If you are unsuccessful on the first Praxis exam attempt, you will be required to register and pay for any additional attempts on the exam(s) you failed.

-- TE 201 Foundations of Education (Praxis CORE and other course fees) - TE 305 or TE 306 Principles and Ethics in Teaching (Content Praxis and other course fees) - TE 411 Methods of Teaching Reading (Teaching Reading Praxis and other course fees) - TE 417 Reading Improvement in the Content Area (Secondary, Music and Physical Education Content Praxis and other course fees) - TE 422 Educational Psychology (PLT Praxis and other course fees) - TE 433 edTPA Professional Development Seminar (edTPA and other course fees)
+- TE 201 Foundations of Education (ALL MAJORS: Praxis CORE Academic Skills Test and other course fees) - TE 305 Principles and Ethics in Teaching (Early Childhood, Elementary, and Collaborative Special Education K-6 < (Elementary Content Knowledge Praxis II for CSE Majors) Content Knowledge Praxis II and other course fees) - CSE 352 Methods for Students with Support Needs - Special Education Content Knowledge Praxis II - TE 411 Methods of Teaching Reading (Early Childhood and Elementary Majors ONLY): Teaching Reading Praxis and other course fees) - TE 417 Reading Improvement in the Content Area (Secondary, Music and Physical Education Majors ONLY: Content Knowledge Praxis II and other course fees) - TE 433 edTPA Professional Development Seminar (edTPA and other course fees)

-NOTE: Course Fees are Subject to Change
+NOTE: Course Fees are subject to change